 According to Dr. Ohr, it’s a good idea to ask your child how they feel and be reassuring to let them know that what they are feeling is ok.
 “Do not assume the news will make children feel a certain way.
 Ask if they know how they feel, but stress that kids feel all different ways when they hear important news and sometimes do not know how they feel or do not feel anything which is okay.
 However, if children are affected by it, it is their own feeling.
 Reassure children that no matter what they are feeling, their feelings are okay.”

 Limit their media exposure

 Your kids do not need to see images and video of violence, explosions, grief, and hear news anchors talking about it over and over again.
 CEO Karen Remley, MD, MBA, MPH, FAAP of American Academy of Pediatrics released this important statement regarding kids and prolonged exposure to tragic events: “As pediatricians, we know that violence can have lasting effects on children even if they are only learning about it through the media.
 The AAP urges everyone to take care with the images that children see and hear about.”

 If they become upset, change the subject

 You never know how your child will react, they might not bat an eye.
 Alternatively, your child may become very upset, especially if it affects them directly or is very close to home.
 If this happened, end the conversation and try to redirect their attention to something else.
 Hopefully, their negative feelings will subside, and you got to talk with your child about the situation at least for a little bit.

 Please do not be silent when tragic situations happen here in the U.S. and afar, use some of these tips for talking with kids about tragedy.
-It is important for kids to know what’s out there, it is unfortunate but necessary.
-You never know what they know, until you discuss it!
+With these school shootings happening in our new reality, it is important for kids to know what’s out there.
+It is unfortunate but necessary – you never know what they know, until you discuss it!